timescale/docs/mst/saml-okta-mst.md

 ### [The Okta password does not work

-Make sure to use the `Account Link URL` to add the Okta Authentication method to your MST profile.
+Make sure you use the `Account Link URL` to add the Okta Authentication method to your MST profile.

 After it is linked, you should get the choice of multiple sign-in methods as